Speaking Bipolar – A Mental Illness Translator

-If you do not have bipolar, this may sound like a crazy over-exaggeration, but I assure you, it is not.
-That’s why you need to understand a Bipolar translator is sometimes needed.
+If you don’t have bipolar, this may sound like a crazy over-exaggeration, but I assure you, it is not.
+That’s why you need to understand a mental illness translator is sometimes needed.

-This is the very real struggle that those of us with bipolar struggle with every day.
+This is a very real struggle for those of us with bipolar.
 This is why we sometimes get a blank look on our face and take a moment to respond after you say something.
 And this is why we sometimes just turn and walk away without saying anything.

 Part of our mind knows what you said.
-It knows that the words you said are likely what you meant and contained no hidden message.
+It knows you meant what you said and your words contained no hidden message.

 But the stronger, uglier part of our brain paints everyone as the enemy.

 And every enemy is out to get us.

 But You Said I Wasn’t a Good Friend

 I’ll be the first to admit that I’m often not, and have not been, a good friend.
 My intentions are generally good.
 It’s the bipolar follow-through that is often lacking.

 When you have a friend with bipolar, you must recognize you really have two very different friendships.

 One, the friend who wants to include you in every activity and talk to you twenty times a day.